 To enter the Learning Excellence Awards you need to prepare your submission paper, complete the online entry form and upload your paper.
-Submitting your entry will then lead you to payment page to cover the entry fee.
+Submitting your entry will then lead you to a payment page where you can pay the first entry fee.

-The final closing date for entries is November 20, 2020 and you will need to pay the entry fee before your entry will be processed for judging.
-If you are planning to make multiple entries, please let us know in advance and we will arrange to bill you for all your entries on one invoice, to save you paying each time you upload an entry.
+The next closing date for entries is October 31 2023 and you will need to pay the first entry fee before your entry/entries will be processed for judging.
+If you prefer to pay against invoice and need to provide a purchase order number please let us know in advance of placing yout first entry.

 Your completed entry form and your written entry are the basis on which each entry will be voted for by the judges and shortlisted.
 Your written document should show how your programme, course, initiative, product or service met its aims, employed creative, innovative techniques, was enjoyed by users, and delivered enrolment or uptake, satisfaction and a return on investment, thus giving the judges a view as to effectiveness.
 At the beginning of your document the following information must be listed: